bain-cs111/bain-cs111.github.io/pages/_assignments/tutorials/tutorial_0/tutorial_0.md

 Feel free to change the names lens and bridge to something else if you prefer.

-> Hint: You won't be able to use `overlay` here since you need to place shapes beside each other.
+> **Hint**: You won't be able to use `overlay` here since you need to place shapes beside each other.
 See if there's another function in the `2htdp/image` library that might be useful for combining images in a different way!

 ### Designer Eyeware
 Now have fun trying to make different interesting glasses designs, and share them with the other students in your group!
 The wackier the better!